Random Group Generator

 Good for repeated rounds

-The same roster can be reused across several short activities.
+The same roster can be reused when you need a new partner picker round.

 Low setup cost